 The Pennsylvania ABLE Savings Program (PA ABLE) is a state-offered program that gives individuals with qualifying disabilities a tax-advantaged way to save or invest without impacting their government benefits.
 All federal benefits are protected, including Medical Assistance (Medicaid) and, with some limitations, Supplemental Security Income (SSI) benefits, as are many Pennsylvania benefits.
 As savings earn interest or returns over time, neither federal nor Pennsylvania income tax is owed; and, when a withdrawal including that growth is taken, no income tax is owed as long as the withdrawal is used to pay for Qualified Disability Expenses.
 PA ABLE was made possible by the passage of both federal and Pennsylvania laws – the Achieving a Better Life Experience (ABLE) acts.

 An ABLE account is a financial account that is opened by or for an Eligible Individual with a Qualifying Disability.
 Money contributed to the ABLE account can be put in to one or any combination of seven investment options offered by the PA ABLE Savings Program.
 Six are Asset-Allocation Options offering varying blends of stocks, bonds, and cash – with the combinations ranging from conservative to aggressive.
-The seventh is an FDIC-insured interest-bearing checking account with a debit card provided through Fifth Third Bank.
+The seventh is an FDIC-insured interest-bearing checking account with a debit card provided through Fifth Third Bank, National Association.

 While you are able to withdraw and spend your money any time for any reason, one of the best benefits of an ABLE account is being able to save over time allowing your account to grow so you can pay for more major or future disability expenses.

 You may choose among one or any combination of seven investment options offered by the PA ABLE Savings Program.
 Six are Asset-Allocation Options offering varying blends of stocks, bonds, and cash – with the combinations ranging from conservative to aggressive.
-The seventh is a FDIC-insured interest-bearing checking account with a debit card option provided through Fifth Third Bank.
+The seventh is a FDIC-insured interest-bearing checking account with a debit card option provided through Fifth Third Bank, National Association.
 You may choose as many of these options as you wish.
 At any time, you may designate which option new contributions are to be invested in.
 You may move already invested funds among options twice per calendar year.

 There is no fee to open a PA ABLE account.
 And, your account can be opened with an initial contribution of just $25.